zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Grace talks about Paul's injuries and includes a “n eck strain” in her list.
 A “neck strain” is when you hurt a muscle in your neck.
 Thi s can happen if you are sitting at your computer all day and you keep putting your head in a certain position.
 You could eventually get neck strain.
 You could hur t your neck.
 This is why I always advise people, “ Never  sit in front of a computer!”
 Grace continues by saying, “Don't you think you should sit out of the game for the next few weeks?”
 “To sit out” is a two-word phrasal verb meaning not  to participate in something, not to be involved in something, usually a game of some sort.
 “I'm going to sit out this evening of baseball.”
 I'm not going to play.
 I 'm going to sit it out, I'm not going to participate.
 Paul says, “I might have to,” meani ng I might have to sit out the next game, “but these aren't serious injuries.”
 An “injury” (injury) is when you hurt part of your body.

 Paul says these are not serious injuries.
 They're j ust part of playing sports.
 Grace says, “I hate to bring this up again,” I hate to me ntion this again, “but you're not a twenty-year-old anymore.”
-You're not twenty years o ld and you don't have a body that will be able to do the kinds of physical activ ities that you have been doing.
+You're not twenty years old and you don't have a body that will be able to do the kinds of physical activ ities that you have been doing.
 That's what Grace is saying.
 She says, “Maybe your ligaments, tendons and joints aren't what they used to be,” meaning these parts of your body are not as strong as they were when you were younger.
 What par ts of the body?

 Well, she begins with “ligaments.”
 “Ligaments” (lig aments) are things in your body that connect bones or bones and other what are  called “tissues” – other substances in your body.
 A “tendon” (tendon) is som ething in your body that connects a muscle to a bone.
 So tendons connect mus cles to bones.
 The most famous tendon you have is called your “Achilles ten don.”
 That's the tendon that connects your lower leg muscle to your foot.
 The th ird thing that Grace mentions is “joints.”
 A “joint” (joint) is when two parts of  the body come together, for example, the top of your arm and the bottom of your  arm – your upper arm and lower arm are connected together at your elbow.
 Tha t's an example of a joint.
 So we have ligaments, tendons, and joints.